dirien/stackit-faasd/README.md

 Create in the faasd a folder called ssh.
 Change into the folder and create the ssh key via:

     ssh-keygen -t rsa -f ./faasd

+## Pulumi

+Install the cli

+    brew install pulumi

+Log into your backend, here we use Azure

+    pulumi login azblob://<name>

+After you can deploy the Stack with

+    pulumi preview

+    pulumi up

+    pulumi destroy

 ## Terraform